borassi/othello-sensei/README.md

 You can reset the saved evaluations by clicking "New game" or by closing the app; furthermore, analyzing a game resets all saved evaluations.

+### Why does Sensei sometimes shows too many visited positions with few empty squares?

+In some cases, Sensei shows a large number of visited positions: for example, with 1 empty squares, Sensei can show 6 visited positions when there are only 2 positions to visit (the one with the empty square and the finished game).

+This means that Sensei visited the same position multiple times, something that happens only in positions with few empties, for which Sensei is not fully optimized (they get solved instantaneously anyway).

+The reasons why Sensei visits the same position multiple times can be many:
+- Sensei counts two more moves after the end of the game, that correspond to two players passing (only if the starting position has <6 empties).
+- Sensei re-evaluates a position with different alpha-beta pruning parameters.
+- Sensei runs evaluations in parallel, and two evaluations happen to fall on the same positions by chance.
+- Possibly other reasons.